 CRUMAR PERFORMER (1979)

-This versatile Italian string and brass machine was best known for its distinctive swimmy sound as used by Nick Rhodes on the first two DURAN DURAN albums.
+This versatile Italian string and brass machine was best known for its distinctive swimmy sound as used extensively by Nick Rhodes on the first two DURAN DURAN albums.
 A simple three band equalizer with high, mid and low sliders was used to give the strings shimmering sparkle or moody dark timbres.
-A 49 note fully polyphonic, apparently its brass capability was less impressive.
+A fully polyphonic 49 note keyboard, its brass capability was apparently much less impressive.